-Maybe it is my Pisces Moon but I have rarely come across a passage that resonate more deeply on the level of my psyche.
+Maybe it is my Pisces Moon but I have rarely come across a passage that resonates more deeply on the level of my psyche.
 This is my deepest, most heavily guarded secret: I have no other aspiration than to be like those sages.
 I have tried to simulate personal aspiration every now and again but there is simply nothing there to motivate me: money and fame are dust to me.
 I felt 100% validated after reading the words of Lao Tzu.
 I think this kind of validation is really important because we are so heavily bombarded with false notions of what it means to be a ‘success.’

 It made me feel as if I had been given a chill pill and that maybe it’s OK to have no ambition other than to ‘cloud my mind for the world.’

 I made a Tarot spread for you (if this resonates) and me…

 A Life Purpose Tarot Spread for the Aspiring Sage

 - The real reason I lack worldly ambition (Check for pretence when the real reason could be laziness rather than aspirations of being a Sage)

 - How I improve the good/not so good

 - How I make sure of the true

 - How the process of taking on the thoughts and feelings of others affects me